nikodonnell/getvero.github.io/_articles/cloning-an-email.md

 After selecting *Clone* you will be asked to confirm your action and have the option to clone from the current project to another project if desired.

-Cloning a campaign will copy everything except the result data of the original campaign.
+Cloning a campaign will copy everything except the result data of the original campaign